minjong-ha/minjong-ha.github.io/docs/_posts/2022-07-26-raspberry-pi-web.markdown

 `React` and `node.js` deleverage the difficulty to deploy personal website.
 You can use `react` to build frontend and `node.js` for backend.
 In this post, I will describe my experience that implementing own website that shows summary of informations used in office.
-Moreover, I use `ChatGPT-4` to implement most of the codes.
+Moreover, I used `ChatGPT-4` to implement most of the codes.

 ## Install node.js and npm